 Computer or App Frozen: How to Force Quit and Recover

-What to do when an app stops responding or your entire screen is frozen
+What to do when an app stops responding or your entire screen is frozen.
+Step-by-step instructions for force-quitting apps and recovering on any OS.

 When an app or your whole screen freezes, do not mash buttons or yank the power cable.
 There is usually a quick keyboard shortcut to force-close the stuck app without restarting your entire computer.
 Try that first.
 A full restart is the last resort.